Bradenham countryside trail

 Bradenham is a scenic village with cottages clustered around a village green with its notorious sloping cricket pitch.
 The village name is Anglo-Saxon and means 'broad enclosure', referring to the fact that the village sits in a broad valley among the surrounding Chiltern Hills.
 In the Domesday Book of 1086, the village was recorded as ‘Bradeham’.
 The majority of cottages are 18th century, and the area around the green has been designated a conservation area, with 18 listed buildings.
 The entire village of Bradenham is now in the care of the National Trust.

 At the end of the village green, bear right towards a large boulder in the green.
-This is a large example of a sarsen stone.
+This is an example of a large sarsen stone.

 The valley sides and bottoms around Bradenham are littered with sarsen stones, many of which have been moved off neighbouring farmland to allow the unimpeded use of machinery.
 This specimen at Bradenham is particularly large and was relocated here from a neighbouring field in 2000 to mark the new millennium.
 The sarsens represent an ancient river deposit and they are made of a very tough material called silcrete.
-This formed in semiarid climate around 20 million years ago, when Britain was under a much warmer climate.
-None of the sarsens is in the place it was originally formed, although they have probably not moved far.
+This formed in a semiarid climate around 20 million years ago, when Britain had a much warmer climate.
+None of the sarsens are in the place they were originally formed, although they have probably not moved far.

-From the Sarsen stone, head directly towards the church along the northern side of the village green.
-Along the edge of the road, you will encounter more pieces of sarsen stone as well as pieces of Bradenham (or Hertfordshire) Puddingstone.
+From the sarsen stone, head directly towards the church along the northern side of the village green.
+Along the edge of the road, you will encounter more pieces of sarsen stone as well as pieces of Bradenham Puddingstone.

 These comprise very well-rounded, flint pebbles in a very hard silcrete matrix.
 The flints originate from ancient chalk rock that was weathered and eroded away when sea levels rose in the Palaeocene (66-56 million years ago), leaving behind tough flint nodules.
 Some of these flints were subsequently rounded into pebbles on ancient beaches associated with shorelines that extended across Buckinghamshire and Hertfordshire.
-The matrix of the rock is sandy, and like the sarsen stones, it is cemented together by silcrete, which formed under the same warm, semiarid climate around 20 million years ago.
-Like the sarsens, none of the puddingstones is in the place it was originally formed, although they have probably not moved far.
+The matrix of the rock is sandy, and like the sarsen stones, it is cemented together by silcrete, which formed under the same warm, semi-arid climate around 20 million years ago.
+Like the sarsens, none of the puddingstones are in the place they were originally formed, although they have probably not moved far.

 The parish church of St Botolph

 The church was restored in 1863 by G.E.
 Street, although the south door dates from the early Norman period and is reputedly the oldest church doorway in Buckinghamshire.
 The earliest part is the nave, dating from 1100.
 The remainder of the building dates from the fourteenth century onwards, the north chapel being added in 1542.
 In the medieval tower hang two of the oldest bells in England, which were cast in about 1300.
 The Church contains a tablet to Isaac D’Israeli and his wife, both of whom lie at rest here.
+Note the inscriptions carved into the wooden archway gate dedicated to the fallen local soldiers during the First World War.
 The building stones are local, consisting of flint with some sarsen stones and Portland Limestone (from North Bucks).

 On reaching the flint wall in front of the church, turn left.
 Taking care, cross the road to a small carpark by the village pond.
 To the right of the pond, turn left following a Public Footpath sign along a wide footpath between hedges towards a gate.
 Head through the gate, then a second gate and continue in the same direction for about 8 minutes (400metres) on a path through a field, with a wooden fence on your left.

 On meeting a wide crossing track, head straight across.
+There is an unusual star shaped bench here, with room for the whole family!
 The path now heads gently uphill, with a line of trees on a bank on the right.

 On reaching the corner of the field, go through a metal kissing gate.
-Continue directly down the slope ahead of you, crossing an area of rough meadow (marked on OS maps as woodland) to a track below.
+Go down some steps and continue directly down the slope ahead of you, crossing an area of rough meadow (marked on OS maps as woodland) to a track below.
 Cross the track and turn half right following a path which crosses the meadow diagonally to end of a hedge.
 Carry on in the same direction following a clear path that runs diagonally up hill to a gate in the corner.
+Notice the many anthills on this sunny south-facing slope.
 From here you can see back across the Bradenham valley towards Park Wood and the hilltop village of Bledlow Ridge.

-Go through the gate and turn right along a path, initially with a post-and-wire fence on your left.
+Go through the gate and turn right along a path, initially with a post-and-wire fence on your left and woodland on your right.
+Lookout for a tall, isolated tree stump on your left full of holes, where woodpeckers have been busy pecking for insects.
 About 3 minutes (just over 150 metres) from the gate and just after a track joins the path from the left, turn onto a path on the right.
 Follow this path downhill along the firebreak between two areas of woodland.
+This woodland has recently been partially logged in order to provide a grassland corridor for the various butterfly species found in this area, such as the speckled wood and silver-washed fritillaries.
 After about 4 minutes (200 metres) you will reach a gate from which you can see excellent views of Bradenham, including the Manor House and the Church.

 Go through the gate and continue to follow the path downhill through an area of shrubs.
 The path soon starts to cross a field diagonally (half left) towards a gate.
 Go through the two gates that take you back to the car park by the village pond.
-Cross the road and head straight on past the Church and the entrance to Bradenham Manor to reach your starting point.
+Take care crossing the busy road and head straight on past the church and the entrance to Bradenham Manor to reach your starting point.

 National trust village car park